jachen36/git_exp/README.md

 		* because the new file is untracked, it doesn't know what to do with it.
 		* delete the file
 		* git status to show your work station is clean.
+	* `git reset --soft` = will reset the history but keep everything as modified
 	* `git checkout <any hash> && git checkout master` = go back to original state

 Side things to explain